Explain A Movie Plot Badly

 Introduction: The Art of the Bad Explanation

 Explaining a movie plot badly is a surprisingly nuanced skill.
-It's not just about omitting key details; it's about misrepresenting them in creative and utterly confusing ways.
+In real terms, it's not just about omitting key details; it's about misrepresenting them in creative and utterly confusing ways.
 Think of it as a game of telephone played with cinematic narratives.
-The more layers of misunderstanding you introduce, the funnier (and more frustrating) the result.
+Which means the more layers of misunderstanding you introduce, the funnier (and more frustrating) the result.
 This guide will equip you with the necessary tools to become a master of this unique art form.

 Step 1: The Misleading Premise